NCEA Compatibility

 In the Introduction we have defined programming as a set of instructions given to the computer.
 Like the recipe these instructions must be given in a strict order, one after the other.
 This placing of instructions in the correct order is what we refer to as 'sequence' in programming

-For our example we shall extend the example above to do a fuller payroll calculation in that the programme will also calculate the gross, tax and net.
+Go to topFor our example we shall build a simple payroll program.
+The user is prompted to enter the values for the hours worked and the hourly rate, after which the program will will calculate the gross, tax and net.
 The calculation will, however, be fairly simplistic.
 The sequence of the calculations will be as follows:

 The code for the programme is shown below in Listing 1

 Lines 2 and 3 declare and give values to two variables, floatHours and floatRate.
 We stated earlier that variables can be given longer names than they are given in algebra.
 Here we will elaborate more on this idea.
-Variables names must be able to indicate both the type of data that is to be stored in the variable and what that data is to be used for.
+Variables should indicate both the type of data that is to be stored in the variable and what that data is to be used for.
 Python has no hard and fast rules for how this is to be done and thus the convention we shall follow in this course is similar to that that is used in Visual Basic, i.e. the first part of the variable name indicates the data type while the second part indicates what the variable is to be used for.

 Using this convention line 2 declares a variable floatHours and assigns a value of 20.0 to it.
 The fact that this variable will always, during the running time of the programme, hold a floating point number is not because the first half of its name is the word ‘float’ but because the value of 20.0 is assigned to it.
 The ‘float’ part of its name simply indicates to the human being reading the programme that it is a variable designed to hold a floating point number.